snowbillr/decreejs/README.md

 Currently, a modifier registers itself as the first key required to be pressed for the state it is attached to.
 So if I execute `when('c').withModifier('b').withModifier('a')`, I'll need to *press and hold* "a", then *press and hold* "b", and then *press and release* "c", then *release* "a" and "b".
-Decree sees the state start its definition with "a", then sees that we are adding a modifier of "b" to that, so it will put the modifier key in front of the main key for the state, which looks like `["b", "c"]`.
+Decree sees the state start its definition with "c", then sees that we are adding a modifier of "b" to that, so it will put the modifier key in front of the main key for the state, which looks like `["b", "c"]`.
 Then, it sees we're adding a second modifier, so it will put the second modifier key in front of the key sequence, which will look like `["a", "b", "c"]`.